What Are Maine Coons Like As Pets: Breed Facts

 2. Coat

-Maine Coons have long, thick silky coats that not only give them their characteristic lion-like looks but also make them exceptionally good cuddle buddies too!
+Maine Coons have long, thick silky coats that not only give them their characteristic lion-like looks but also make them good cuddle buddies!

-Maine Coons are large cats with tufted chests and mane-like necks, which sets them apart from other cat breeds.
+These large cats have tufted chests and mane-like necks, which sets them apart from other cat breeds.

 3. Ears